etalab-ia/knowledge-base/_sources/piaf/retriever/DPR_performance.md

 We cannot test using Haystack evaluation script but we can test with our script (linked above).
 I took this evaluation (with FAISS as backend) as far as I could without wasting too much time.
 It works equally well (or bad) as with ElasticSearchDocumentStore.
 Some issues start popping up about the size of the column of a table used by FAISS (with postgres backup).
 It became too much of a hassle.
 Also, FAISS does not seem to deal with filters (theme, dossier, ...).

-Furthermore, I found this image (Figure {ref} results_haystack) on the evaluation carried on by Haystack and it shows that it is very much the same thing using FAISS or ES as backends.
+Furthermore, I found this table below on the [evaluation](https://github.com/deepset-ai/haystack/blob/2531c8e0613f24b66838ab82ed02024d505aa578/test/benchmarks/retriever_query_results.csv) carried on by Haystack and it shows that it is very much the same thing using FAISS or ES as backends.

 ```{figure} ../../assets/piaf/haystack_ES_faiss_backend.png